yniverz/auto-frp/README.md

 You can switch it to **server** mode by editing the config.

 You can add multiple instances in the `config.toml` file by adding more sections of `[[instances]]`.
+Check the `config.template.toml` file for an example configuration.

 Use the helper script `auto-frp-config`: